Felice and Boudleaux Bryant

 In 1979, they released their own album called A Touch of Bryant.

-Felice Bryant (born Matilda Genevieve Scaduto; August 7, 1925 – April 22, 2003) and Diadorius Boudleaux Bryant (/ˈbuːdəloʊ/; February 13, 1920 – June 25, 1987) were an American husband-and-wife country music and pop songwriting team.
-They are best known for songs such as "Rocky Top", "We Could" (credited solely to Felice), "Love Hurts" (credited solely to Boudleaux), and numerous hits by the Everly Brothers, including "All I Have to Do Is Dream" and "Bird Dog (song)" (credited solely to Boudleaux), "Bye Bye Love", and "Wake Up Little Susie".
+Felice Bryant (August 7, 1925 – April 22, 2003) and Diadorius Boudleaux Bryant (/ˈbuːdəloʊ/; February 13, 1920 – June 25, 1987) were an American wife-and-husband country music and pop songwriting team.
+They are best known for songs such as "Rocky Top", "We Could" (credited solely to Felice), "Love Hurts" (credited solely to Boudleaux), and numerous hits by the Everly Brothers, including "All I Have to Do Is Dream" and "Bird Dog" (credited solely to Boudleaux), "Bye Bye Love", and "Wake Up Little Susie".

 Beginnings

 Boudleaux Bryant was born in Shellman, Georgia, in 1920 and attended local schools as a child.
 He trained as a classical violinist.
 Although he performed with the Atlanta Philharmonic Orchestra during its 1937–38 season, he had more interest in country fiddling.
 Bryant joined Hank Penny and his Radio Cowboys, an Atlanta-based western music band.

-Felice was born Matilda Genevieve Scaduto in Milwaukee, Wisconsin, in 1925 to an ethnic Sicilian family, and had written lyrics set to traditional Italian tunes.
+Felice Bryant was born Matilda Genevieve Scaduto in Milwaukee, Wisconsin, in 1925 to an ethnic Italian family, and had written lyrics set to traditional Italian tunes.
 During World War II, she sang and directed shows at the local USO.

-In 1945, Bryant met Felice when he was performing at the Schroeder Hotel, in Milwaukee, her home town, where she was working as an elevator operator.
-Bryant and Scaduto eloped five days after meeting.
-She has said that she "recognized" him immediately; she had seen his face in a dream when she was eight years old, and had "looked for him forever".
+On August 31, 1945, Boudleaux met Felice when he was performing at the Schroeder Hotel, in Milwaukee, her home town, where she was working as an elevator operator.
+They married five days after meeting.
+She said that she "recognized" him immediately; she had seen his face in a dream when she was eight years old, and had "looked for him forever".

 "All I Have to Do Is Dream" was biographical for Felice.